Michael Bowen (artist): Early career in Los Angeles

 Michael Bowen was born December 8, 1937, in Beverly Hills to Grace and Sterling Bowen.
 His father was a dentist.
 His mother's lover was Benjamin (Bugsy) Siegel, affectionately known as "Uncle Benjie", who would often take the youthful Bowen to not only the Flamingo Hotel on the Las Vegas Strip in Paradise, Nevada that he created, but also to the Sir Francis Drake Hotel near Union Square in downtown San Francisco.
 Bowen's early romance with San Francisco established this city as his home base from which he would frequently travel to other places in the world.

-He started his art career at age 17, when he joined the American installation artist Ed Kienholz in his Los Angeles studio.
+He started his art career at age 17, when he joined the installation artist Ed Kienholz in his Los Angeles studio.
 There he met and joined with other influential Beat Generation artists including Wallace Berman, John Altoon, and Dennis Hopper.
 Bowen participated in the construction of the Ferus Gallery and Now Gallery created by Ed Kienholz and curated by Walter Hopps.
 Bowen attended the Chouinard Art Institute for several years during his formative artistic experiences in Los Angeles.

 Early mystical education

 Bowen's grandmother, Alma Porter, was a member of The Theosophical Society in Ojai, California, where young Bowen was exposed to the significance of esoteric metaphysics and modern art.
 In Los Angeles, teenage Bowen's many visits to the mystical gatherings at Samson De Brier's house further solidified his early Asian philosophical studies.

 In the late 50s and early 60s, Bowen continued his spiritual training and research.
 He investigated and practiced a variety of occult topics, Eastern philosophies, and mysticism, and his artwork reflected these themes.
 Bowen is often referred to as a mystic artist.
-As a lifelong student of the Bhagavad-Gita, Bowen's entire career has emulated the spiritual warrior archetype of Arjuna, fighting for the Bill of Rights of the United States Constitution.
+As a lifelong student of the Bhagavad-Gita, Bowen's entire career emulated the spiritual warrior archetype of Arjuna, fighting for the Bill of Rights of the United States Constitution.